Decennial Air Cruise: Aftermath

 On 15 July 1934, one year after the flight, a Roman column sent by Mussolini to commemorate the event was unveiled in Chicago: Balbo Monument.
-To celebrate 40 years of the expedition, 58 of the surviving member of the flight together with Paolo Balbo, son of Italo, went to Chicago for Columbus Day in 1973.
-They paraded through the streets with Mayor Richard J. Daley and the Governor of Illinois Dan Walker, an event attended by about 10,000.
+To celebrate the 40th anniversary of the expedition, 58 of the surviving members of the flight and Paolo Balbo, son of Italo, went to Chicago for Columbus Day in 1973.
+They paraded through the streets with Mayor Richard J. Daley and the Governor of Illinois Dan Walker in an event attended by about 10,000.

+Medal

+On 13 August 1933, the Kingdom of Italy established the Commemorative Medal of the Decennial Air Cruise (Medaglia commemorativa della Crociera aerea del Decennale) in honor of those who lost their lives during the flight.
+Personnel who participated in or supported the flight were eligible for the medal.